 In more recent times, deep mysteries concerning dark matter, dark energy and the idea of a multiverse have arisen.
 At this point I will not talk about them, leaving a possible discussion for later.
 Instead I will ask, “what is the significance for a thinking, aware human being of what we have found out about the place in which we live?”
 Many have noted that the history of cosmic discovery is one which displaced the human race further and further from the central significance we thought we had in the scheme of things back in ancient and medieval times, a displacement towards utter insignificance and humiliation.
 I want to take an almost opposite point of view.
 I wish to disregard the finer points of the science and look at the universe in the largely non-quantitative way as I have described in the previous paragraphs.
 I want to consider our picture of the universe as an aesthetic object, an unbelievably magnificent work of art.
 I want to suggest that this picture of the universe is, as well, a gigantic Zen Mondo, making clear an ultimate religious view beyond any language in which it could be couched.

 If I am able to proceed in this direction, I must switch to an entirely different language game.
-So, in the next post I need to go further into the meta-language concept as suggested and developed by Wittgenstein, Kuhn and Meagher.
+So, in the a later post, possibly the next, I need to go further into the meta-language concept as suggested and developed by Wittgenstein, Kuhn and Meagher.